NABU

 Focus Regions

-All over the world biodiversity is at risk, and with it the quality of people’s life.
-Nature conservation must overcome borders.
-Together with international partners NABU is active in these regions: Europe, Africa, Central Asia, South Eath Asia and Caucasus. more →
+All over the world biodiversity is at risk, and with it people's quality of life.
+Nature conservation must transcend borders.
+Together with international partners, NABU is active in these regions: Europe, Africa, Central Asia, South East Asia and the Caucasus. more →

 The official UN SDG logo - graphic: United Nations